 - If an applicant’s GPA is below a 3.0 they will be asked to provide a personal statement describing qualifications for Post’s graduate program (250-500 words typed).

 - Submission a letter of recommendation; this can be academic or professional.

-- It is recommended that applicants visit our campus and meet with an Admissions Counselor in person.
-A recommendation from an admissions counselor and Program Chair are required in order to be admitted.
+- It is recommended that applicants visit our campus and meet with an Admissions Representative in person.
+A recommendation from an Admissions Representative and Program Chair are required in order to be admitted.

 - International Graduate applicants are required to submit TOEFL or IELTS scores.
 TOEFL scores should be 80 or higher.
 IELTS scores should be 6.5 or higher.

 - Transfer applicants may be eligible to transfer in up to 9 credits from an accredited graduate program.

 Please send the completed application and all other required materials to:

 Within the limits stated below, Post University provides an opportunity for students to demonstrate college-level proficiency in certain subjects where learning has occurred in non-traditional ways, such as advanced placement courses, on-the-job training, standardized examinations, or work experience.
 Learn more about the Alternative Credit Options